|

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

-fried pickle dip with text
+collage of fried pickle dip pictures

 Fried Pickle Dip